rhu1/fgg/README.md

 Clone the `fgg` repo into the `src` directory of your Go workspace, i.e., `$GOPATH/src`.
 It should end up located at `src/github.com/rhu1/fgg`.
-You can also use `go get` -- this should fetch ANTLR for you, but will report that it cannot find the parser pacakges (that's fine, we generate it in the next step).
+You can also use `go get` -- this should fetch ANTLR for you, but will report that it cannot find the parser packages (that's fine, we generate them in the next step).

 Next, either copy over the pre-generated parser files and install by